A Practical Weekly Cleaning Schedule (Plus a Printable)

 Everyone will have their own tasks that are daily essentials for a clean house.
 If it’s something you feel like you are doing every darn day, then I have news for you: you have it to it every day.

-If it feels helpful to you to make a house cleaning checklist that you refer to every day with with all your cleaning tasks, write one down to make sure you aren’t forgetting something.
+If it feels helpful to make a house cleaning checklist that you refer to daily with all your cleaning tasks, write one down to make sure you aren’t forgetting something.
 (I have a blank one you can grab here.)

 How to create your own